mjeyjey/mjeyjey/README.md

-👽 Greetings...
+👽 Hello...
 I Think? mya-nee
-Hello! mya-nee, I just landed here and honestly, I have no idea what I’m doing mya-nee.
+I just landed here and honestly, I have no idea what I’m doing mya-nee.
 I heard about this place called GitHub... it’s supposed to be for “coders”?
 I’m trying... but my brain feels like space dust mya-nee.

 🪐 About Me mya-nee